-- Respiratory Problems: Smoking crack cocaine, as with other types of smoking, can increase your risk for a whole host of respiratory issues, including asthma and even infections like pneumonia.
+- Respiratory Problems: As with other types of smoking, smoking crack cocaine can increase your risk for a whole host of respiratory issues, including asthma and even infections like pneumonia.

 - Internal Damage: Snorting and ingesting cocaine can cause internal damage to the body.
 Snorting can lead to problems with the nose, including nosebleeds, loss of smell and runny nose, as well as problems with swallowing.
 Consuming cocaine by mouth can reduce blood flow, leading to serious bowel decay.

 - Psychological Problems: Cocaine users can become irritable and restless and sometimes even severely paranoid.
 In the worst cases, people may experience hallucinations.